-Note that the message formats are defined in detail in Section 4.2.
+The message formats are defined in detail in Section 4.2.

 4.1.3.2.1 Key Request

 Request a TEK for this SAID.
 Sent by the CM to the CMTS and authenticated with keyed message digest.
 The message authentication key is derived from the Authorization Key.